lapy/xiaozhi-esp32-server/main/README_en.md

 *   **AI Core Processing (within `xiaozhi-server`):**
     *   **VAD (Voice Activity Detection):** `receiveAudioHandle.py` uses the configured VAD provider (such as SileroVAD) to analyze the audio stream, accurately identifying the start and end points of speech, filtering out silent or noise segments.
-    *   **ASR (Automatic Speech Recognition):** Detected valid speech segments are sent to the configured ASR provider (local such as FunASR, or cloud services).
+    *   **ASR (Automatic Speech Recognition):** Detected valid speech segments are sent to the configured ASR provider (local such as SherpaASR, or cloud services like OpenAI ASR).
 The ASR engine converts audio signals into text strings.
     *   **NLU/LLM (Natural Language Understanding/Large Language Model):** The ASR output text, along with the current dialogue context history obtained from the Memory provider, and the description schemas of available functions (tools) loaded from `plugins_func/`, are passed to the configured LLM provider.
     *   **Function Call Execution (if LLM decides needed):** If the LLM analysis determines that an external function needs to be called (e.g., querying weather, controlling home appliances), it generates a structured function call request. `core/handle/functionHandler.py` receives this request, finds and executes the corresponding Python function defined in `plugins_func/`, and returns the function's execution result to the LLM.
 The LLM then generates the final natural language response based on this result.
     *   **Response Generation:** The LLM synthesizes all information (user input, context, function call results, etc.) to generate the final text response.